ingridweiyu/Descriptive-Semantic-Image-Translation-with-FlexIT/README.md

 ### Data

+- Download COCO-Stuff module, and create directories in Google Drive
 - Download `val2017.zip` from [COCO-Stuff](https://github.com/nightrome/cocostuff) and place the unzipped `val2017` directory into `data/cocostuff`.
 - Download `stuff_trainval2017.zip` and `annotations_trainval2017.zip` from [COCO-Stuff](https://github.com/nightrome/cocostuff), unzip, and place all the JSON files into `data/cocostuff/annotations`.